 Weather Observer Major Samuel Conway, O-090035 (MIA / KIA)

 Built by Consolidated at Fort Worth as B-24D-5-CF Liberator.
 Constructors Number FW-54.
 Delivered to the U. S. Army May 21, 1943.
 Converted into a a radar equipped SB-24 at Oklahoma City, Oklahoma.
 Assigned to Langley Field and converted into a snooper.
 Afterwards, this aircraft was ferried overseas to the South Pacific.

-On April 1, 1944 took off from Munda Airfield on a flight to Bougainville to refuel then proceeded on a bombing mission against Truk Lagoon.
+On April 1, 1944 took off from Munda Airfield and landed on Bougainville to refuel then proceeded on a bombing mission against Truk Lagoon.
 Returning from the mission, this B-24 was last sighted near Rendova at 0055L.
-Reportedly, observed to crash and explode on Rendova at 0055L, the explosion was visible 160 degrees from Munda Airfield, two miles inland about two-thirds of the way up the ridge.
+Reportedly, observed to crash and explode on Rendova at 12:55am, the explosion was visible 160 degrees from Munda Airfield, two miles inland about two-thirds of the way up the ridge.
 The cause was undetermined.

 A search by twenty men from the US Army 369th Infantry, departed for the site at 1300L on the day of the crash.
 Company "S" of the 369th initiated a search at 2200L.
 The crash was found on April 2, 1944 at 11:00am.

 Shane Elliott adds:

 "According to locals I talked to in 2008, another mysterious American had visited the crash site several years before, upon my return to the United States I found this American to former Professor Ronnie Day, whom I reckon would have been the first American to visit the wreck since WWII and myself being some years after in 2008."